oracle-livelabs/adb/shared/adb-mcp-server/configure-oci-ai-agents/configure-oci-agent.md

     The expected output should look similar to:

     ```text
-    DB OCID:
         ocid1.autonomousdatabase.oc1.us-chicago-1.an...
     ```

 2. Run the following command exactly as provided to generate the bearer token.
+See **Lab 6 -> Task 3**.

     ```bash
     <copy>